binaryslav/linux-cheat-notes/linux-notes.md

 *

+     shred - remove files securely so that they can't be restored

+*

         !
 Hint: add -v (--verbose) to make it verbose or i to ignore

      rm -rf ./(Remove Dir with all files + force)